 Instructions

-Bisque: In a heavy-bottomed pot or dutch oven, heat oil over medium-high heat.
+- Bisque: In a heavy-bottomed pot or dutch oven, heat oil over medium-high heat.
 Add onion and saute 3-4 minutes until fragrant.
 Add garlic, celery, and thyme, and lower heat to medium, saute 5 more minutes until onions are softened.
-Add diced yam, cook 2 minutes, add tomato paste, paprika and bay leaf.
+Add diced yam, cook 4 minutes, add tomato paste, paprika and bay leaf.
 Stir 1-2 minutes.
-Deglaze with the sherry, scraping up any browned bits, and cook this off, or if comfortable, carefully tilt the pot to let it ignite (stand back) and burn off the alcohol.
+Deglaze with the sherry wine, scraping up any browned bits, and cook this off, or if comfortable, carefully tilt the pot to let it ignite (stand back) and burn off the alcohol.

-Strain the lobster stock.
-You should have about 3 cups.
-Pour this into the pot with the veggies.
-Bring to simmer on med-low, covered, and cook until the yam and celery are tender, about 15 minutes.
+- Strain the lobster stock.
+You should have about 3 cups ( add water to make it 3 cups if necessary).
+Pour 3 cups into the pot with the veggies.
+Bring to a simmer on med-low, covered, and cook until the yams and celery are tender, about 15 minutes.
 Remove the bay leaf.

-Add 1/4 the of the chopped lobster to this, and blend all until smooth and creamy (either using an immersion blender or blend in batches using a regular blender- remember, if hot, hold lid down tight with a towel.)
+- Blend.
+Add 1/4 of the chopped lobster to this ( use the smallest pieces) and blend all until smooth and creamy (either using an immersion blender or blend in batches using a regular blender- remember, if hot, hold the lid down tight with a towel.)

 Notes

-Sherry, tarragon and heavy cream give this the BEST, classic flavor.
+Elevated flavor.
+Using Sherry wine, tarragon, and heavy cream gives this the BEST classic flavor.

-If you are using lobster meat without shells, you’ll need to add 3 cups fish stock or lobster stock (you can use lobster boullion) or 1/2 clam juice mixed with water.
+Lobster Stock.
+If you are using lobster meat without shells, you’ll need to use 3 cups of fish stock or lobster stock (you can use lobster boullion) or mix ½ cup of clam juice with 2 ½ cups of water.

 Nutrition